-The world of AIS (or Automatic Identification System) can often be a confusing one to delve into, with many questions arising such as “what is AIS?”, “why do I need it?”, and “what type of AIS does my ship actually need or have?”
+The world of AIS (or Automatic Identification System) can often be a confusing one to delve into, with many questions arising, such as “what is AIS?” “why do I need it?” and “what type of AIS does my ship need or have?”

 Why is AIS provided?

-It is fitted on ships for identification of ships and navigational marks.
+It is fitted on ships for the identification of ships and navigational marks.
 However, it is only an aid to navigation and should not be used for collision avoidance.
 Vessel Traffic Services (VTS) ashore use AIS to identify, locate and monitor vessels.
-The Panama Canal uses the AIS as well to provide information about rain along the canal as well as wind in the locks.
+The Panama Canal uses the AIS to provide information about rain along the canal and wind in the locks.

 - Class A: Mandated for all vessels 300 GT and above engaged on international voyages as well as all passenger ships

-- Class B: Provides limited functionality and intended for non SOLAS vessels.
+- Class B: Provides limited functionality and is intended for non-SOLAS vessels.
 Primarily used for vessels such as pleasure crafts

 AIS operates principally on two dedicated frequencies or VHF channels:

 It uses Self Organizing Time Division Multiple Access (STDMA) technology to meet the high broadcast rate.
-This frequency has a limitation of line of sight which is about 40 miles or so.
+This frequency limits the line of sight, which is about 40 miles.

 How does AIS work exactly?
 How do we obtain all this data?

-Originally, AIS was used terrestrially, meaning the signal was sent from the boat to land, and had a range of roughly 20 miles (also taking into account the curvature of the earth).
-As ships began sailing further and further away from land, they began sending the signal to low orbit satellites, which then relayed information back to land.
-This meant ships could sail as far as they like, and we’d always have peace of mind knowing exactly where they are, and how they’re doing.
+Originally, AIS was used terrestrially, meaning the signal was sent from the boat to land and had a range of roughly 20 miles (also considering the earth’s curvature).
+As ships began sailing further away from land, they started sending the signal to low orbit satellites, relaying information back to land.
+This meant ships could sail as far as they liked, and we’d always have peace of mind knowing exactly where they were and how they were doing.

 The AIS system consists of one VHF transmitter, two VHF TDMA receivers, one VHF DSC receiver, and a standard marine electronic communications link to shipboard display and sensor systems.
 Position and timing information is normally derived from an integral or external GPS receiver.
 Other information broadcast by the AIS is electronically obtained from shipboard equipment through standard marine data connections.

-Although only one channel is necessary, each station transmits and receives over two radio channels to avoid interference and to avoid communication loss from ships.
+Although only one channel is necessary, each station transmits and receives over two radio channels to avoid interference and communication loss from ships.
 A position report from one AIS station fits into one of 2250 time slots established every 60 seconds.
-AIS stations continuously synchronize themselves to each other, to avoid overlap of slot transmissions.
+AIS stations continuously synchronize themselves to avoid overlap of slot transmissions.

 1. Static Information (Every 6 minutes and on request):